CuddlyBunion341/marching-cubes/README.md

-# bun-threejs-boilerplate
+# marching-cubes

-Welcome to the **bun-threejs-boilerplate**!
+Welcome to the **marching-cubes**!
 This template repository is crafted to help you quickly start your Three.js projects utilizing Bun and Vite tooling.

 ## Demo
-Check out the live demo at: [cb341.dev/bun-threejs-boilerplate](https:///cb341.dev/bun-threejs-boilerplate)
+Check out the live demo at: [cb341.dev/marching-cubes](https:///cb341.dev/marching-cubes)

 ## Features